Getting to Phillip Island/San Remo

 Stony Point is spartan so plan and time your trip to avoid a long wait here, or pack refreshments!

-From Stony Point Jetty, board the Inter Island Ferries passenger catamaran which docks at the Cowes Jetty.
+From Stony Point Jetty, board the Western Port Ferries passenger catamaran which docks at the Cowes Jetty.
 The boat trip takes around 45 minutes, usually with a stop at French Island.

 The Cowes Jetty is located right in Cowes so many accommodation options are within walking distance from the ferry.
-We will meet guests at the ferry that have booked a tour with us if prearranged when making the tour booking.
+We will meet guests at the ferry if prearranged so be sure to advise when booking a tour with us where you want to be picked up from.

 By Air – Phillip Island Helicopters